dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 **Rachel**: We will air more TV advertisements in the following weeks in those dates, will that be OK?
 **Me**: Sure, can I ask why did we choose to go on TV?
-**Rachel**: (ignores my question) It will be next Friday, Monday the 5th and then we will get feedback from sales to see how and when to schedule more.
+**Rachel**: (ignores the question) It will be next Friday, Monday the 5th and then we will get feedback from sales to see how and when to schedule more.
+... conversation continues ...
+**Me**: Can I ask again about why air a TV advertisement?
+You didn't answer before...
+**Rachel**: Listen, we (imperial "we") are paying you to work on the web side, how we advertise is my responsibility and it is not your job to ask how we advertise.

+Of course I was approaching the whole situation as a pure technical issue: is it an one off (so I should increase capacity temporarily) or a thing that will be persist (I should look for a more permanent solution)?
+Is it because *"our targeted demographic is in their 40s and 50s in a not so Internet savvy region"* so I should be more careful on not using technical terms on the copies and also remind the copy writer?
+If I am not allowed to get an insight on how Rachel thinks, how can I empathise with her or what she wants to achieve so that I can make small decisions without asking her?

+### Needs improvement

+A funny story in retrospect happened when a line manager informed me in an meeting that a person that I was working him told him to communicate to me that "I needed to improve my English".
+While asking for specifics, like what should be particularly improved, there was the following comment: *"Dimitrios is asking so many questions, I do not know what is wrong just cannot understand why he doesn't get what he needs to do on the first time"*.
+So I should just execute whatever was communicated no questions asked and the only way someone would ask something would be because... he didn't get it the first time.

 Notes: